Saraholoughlin5/Milestone-Project-3/README.md

 ### **Site Pages**<a name="sitepgs"></a>

 #### **'Home' page**<a name="homepage"></a>
-The 'Home' page contains the navigation menu (side navigation menu in mobile/medium view), a 'Welcome' message, a search bar that enables users to search the recipe ingredients, the current list of recipes displayed in a collapsible accordion element and social media links (via a floating action button on large view, and a footer in medium and small views).
+The 'Home' page contains the navigation menu (side navigation menu in mobile view), a 'Welcome' message, a search bar that enables users to search the recipe ingredients, the current list of recipes displayed in a collapsible accordion element and social media links (via a floating action button on large view, and a footer in medium and small views).
 Users can click on the name of any recipe to view it in full (invited to do so by use of a caret symbol that precedes each recipe title).
 Users who are logged in can see an 'Edit' button on their own recipes, which identifies their recipes and allows them to make changes.
-Users cannot delete recipies via the homepage.
+Users cannot delete recipies via the homepage, only via their Profile page.

 #### **'Log In' page**<a name="login"></a>
-The 'Log In' page contains a card which displays the 'Username' and 'Password' fields, a 'Submit' button and a link to sign up via the 'Join' page.
+The 'Log In' page contains a card-panel which displays the 'Username' and 'Password' fields, a 'Submit' button and a link to sign up via the 'Join' page.
 The background image is prominent in this view, which invites inspection of the imagery and appeals to the target demographic.

 #### **'Join' page**<a name="join"></a>
 Similar layout to the 'Log In' page.
-This page contains a card which displays the 'Username' and 'Password' fields, a 'Submit' button, and a link to the 'Log In' page, should the user have a profile already set up.
+This page contains a card-panel which displays the 'Username' and 'Password' fields, a 'Submit' button, and a link to the 'Log In' page, should the user have a profile already set up.

 #### **'Profile' page**<a name="profile"></a>
 The 'Profile' page displays a 'Welcome' flash message on login, information related to the page contents, the list of recipes submitted by this user, and 'Edit' and 'Delete' buttons per recipe.